ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 Development efforts kicked off at Google around 2012 to develop a new protocol which we know today as QUIC.
 Initially, the focus was on developing a multiplexed transport protocol that will help boost HTTP’s performance potential.
 Later in 2015, the QUIC efforts at Google were passed to the Internet Engineering Task Force (IETF) which desired to make QUIC an independent transport protocol that can benefit other application layer protocols and not just HTTP.

 > It is important to highlight that when talking about “QUIC” we are typically referring to the standardized version of QUIC that occupies the content of RFC 9000.
-Where as the initial implementation of QUIC that was developed at Google is known as gQUIC.
+Where as the initial implementation of QUIC that was developed at Google is known as *gQUIC*.
 There are differences between the two implementations however, after the migration to the IETF, Google also worked to tune their implementation to support the standardised QUIC specifications.

 Although QUIC is a “transport protocol”, it resides in user-space unlike traditional transport protocols such as TCP & UDP.
 As mentioned earlier, this is a workaround for the ossified transport layer to allow QUIC as a protocol to evolve in the future with ease.

 ![QUIC Protocol Stack](/img/quicstack.jpg)
+*Fig 6: QUIC’s protocol stack highlighting the user-kernel space division.*

 QUIC at first seems like a new protocol that is just TCP with multiplexing, but that is not entirely the case.
 It was also equipped with a set of features that can enhance the experience of web clients.
 The following is a brief overview of some of those features: